About this lesson

 - Advance the slide by clicking, after a specific duration of time, or both.

 - Transition Styles are available when you click the arrow at the edge of the transition thumbnails, and include:

-- content in which there is a different transition for the slide as opposed to the content on the slide:
+- Dynamic content, in which there is a different transition for the slide as opposed to the content on the slide:

 - The slide background will fade from one slide to the next.
 If the slide background is identical, it will appear as though the slide background doesn’t transition.